Topological properties of convolutor spaces via the short-time Fourier transform

-It is important to point out that the methods to be employed are completely different from the ones used by Schwartz and Grothendieck.
-Namely, we first introduce weighted $(LF)$-spaces of smooth functions and study their completeness; these spaces can be considered as the natural analogue of $\mathcal{O}_C(\R^d)$ in the present setting.
-To this end, we shall use abstract results concerning the regularity properties of $(LF)$-spaces \cite{Wengenroth-96, Wengenroth} which have their roots in Palamadov's homological theory for $(LF)$-spaces \cite{Palamadov}.
-Interestingly, when specialized to the space of very slowly increasing smooth functions, our method supplies what appears to be the first known direct proof in the literature of the completeness of $\mathcal{O}_{C}(\mathbb{R}^{d})$.
-In the second part, we shall exploit the mapping properties of the \emph{short-time Fourier transform} $(STFT)$ \cite{Grochenig} on various function and distribution spaces to show that $(\dot{\mathcal{B}}_{\mathcal{W}^\circ}(\R^d))' = \mathcal{O}'_C(\mathcal{D},L^1_{\mathcal{W}})$ as sets and to link the topological properties of $\mathcal{O}'_C(\mathcal{D},L^1_{\mathcal{W}})$ to those of $\mathcal{B}_{\mathcal{W}^\circ}(\R^d)$ and $\dot{\mathcal{B}}_{\mathcal{W}^\circ}(\R^d)$.
+It should be pointed out that the methods to be employed are completely different from the ones used by Schwartz and Grothendieck.
+Namely, we first introduce weighted $(LF)$-spaces of smooth functions and study their completeness; these spaces are the analogue of $\mathcal{O}_C(\R^d)$ in the present setting.
+To this end, we shall use abstract results concerning the regularity properties of $(LF)$-spaces \cite{Wengenroth-96, Wengenroth}, which have their roots in Palamadov's homological theory for $(LF)$-spaces \cite{Palamadov}.
+Interestingly, when specialized to $\mathcal{O}_{C}(\mathbb{R}^{d})$, our method supplies what appears to be the first known direct proof in the literature of the completeness of $\mathcal{O}_{C}(\mathbb{R}^{d})$; we refer to \cite{L-W} for a direct proof of the dual statement, that is, the ultrabornologicity of $\mathcal{O}'_C(\R^d) \cong \mathcal{O}_M(\R^d)$.
+In the second part of this work, we shall exploit the mapping properties of the \emph{short-time Fourier transform} $(STFT)$ \cite{Grochenig} on various function and distribution spaces to show that $(\dot{\mathcal{B}}_{\mathcal{W}^\circ}(\R^d))' = \mathcal{O}'_C(\mathcal{D},L^1_{\mathcal{W}})$ as sets and to link the topological properties of $\mathcal{O}'_C(\mathcal{D},L^1_{\mathcal{W}})$ to those of $\mathcal{B}_{\mathcal{W}^\circ}(\R^d)$ and $\dot{\mathcal{B}}_{\mathcal{W}^\circ}(\R^d)$.
 The proof of Theorem \ref{thm-introduction} will then be achieved by combining this with the results obtained in the first part of the article.
 In our opinion, the use of the STFT leads to transparent and insightful proofs of rather subtle results.
-In this context, we highlight the papers \cite{B-O} in which the mapping properties of the STFT on $\mathcal{O}'_C(\R^d)$ are established by using Schwartz' theory of vector-valued distributions and \cite{K-P-S-V} where weighted $\mathcal{B}'(\R^d)$ and $\dot{\mathcal{B}}'(\R^d)$ spaces are characterized in terms of the growth of convolution averages of their elements via the STFT.
+In this context, we highlight the papers \cite{B-O} in which the mapping properties of the STFT on $\mathcal{O}'_C(\R^d)$ are established by using Schwartz' theory of vector-valued distributions and \cite{K-P-S-V} in which the STFT is used to characterize weighted $\mathcal{B}'(\R^d)$ and $\dot{\mathcal{B}}'(\R^d)$ spaces in terms of the growth of convolution averages of their elements.
 We were inspired by both of these works.
-Finally, we would also like to mention that ultradistributional analogues of our results are treated in the forthcoming paper \cite{D-Vconvolutorsultra}.
+Finally, we would also like to mention that ultradistributional analogues of our results are treated in the paper \cite{D-Vconvolutorsultra}.